rust-lang/cargo/src/doc/man/includes/options-locked.md

-{{#option "`--frozen`" "`--locked`"}}
+{{#option "`--locked`"}}
-Either of these flags requires that the `Cargo.lock` file be up-to-date.
-If the lock file is missing, or it needs to be updated, Cargo will exit with an error.
-The `--frozen` flag also prevents Cargo from attempting to access the network to determine if it is out-of-date.
+Requires the `Cargo.lock` file be up-to-date.
+If the lock file is missing, or it needs to be updated due to changes in the `Cargo.toml` file, for example a new dependency is added, Cargo will exit with an error.

-These may be used in environments where you want to assert that the `Cargo.lock` file is up-to-date (such as a CI build) or want to avoid network access.
+It may be used in environments where you want to assert that the `Cargo.lock` file is up-to-date (such as a CI build).
 {{/option}}

 {{#option "`--offline`"}}